 If you need assistance with a specific course or with improving your study skills in general, Tutoring Services can help you.
 There are two ways to request a tutor:

-If an appointment with a master tutor is needed, please see the Director in person.
+If an appointment with an Academic Coach is needed, please see the Director in person.

 It is recommended that students meet with the tutor on a weekly basis for retention and review.
 However, students may meet with a tutor for just one or a few tutoring sessions; others contact the tutor as needed.
 We recommend that ample notice be given to the tutor to ensure that a mutual time can be scheduled and the necessary assistance is received.